 Curse of the Pharaohs

-Barbara Louise Mertz was an American author who wrote under her own name.
-As well as under the pseudonyms Elizabeth Peters and Barbara Michaels.
-In 1952, so she received a PhD in Egyptology from the University of Chicago.
-While she was best know for her mystery and suspense novels.
-In the 1960s she authored two books on ancient Egypt, both of which have remained in print ever since.
+Barbara Louise Mertz was an American author who wrote under her own name as well as under the pseudonyms Elizabeth Peters and Barbara Michaels.
+In 1952, she received a PhD in Egyptology from the University of Chicago.
+While she was best known for her mystery and suspense novels, in the 1960s she authored two books on ancient Egypt, both of which have remained in print ever since.

 Reading this book contributed to these challenges: